Désolé, la version française de cette page ne peut être offerte pour le moment.

 2,4-D- and Dicamba-Tolerant Crops

-Glyphosate and genetically engineered glyphosate-tolerant crops are reaching the end of their life cycle due to the emergence of glyphosate resistant weeds.
-With no new herbicides on the horizon, the seed and pesticide industry is encouraging farmers to use other herbicides and to adopt new GM crops that are tolerant to the older herbicides 2,4-D and dicamba.
+Glyphosate and genetically engineered glyphosate-tolerant crops are reaching the end of their life cycle due to the emergence and spread of glyphosate resistant weeds.
+With no new herbicides on the horizon, the seed and pesticide industry is encouraging farmers to use other herbicides and to adopt new GM crops that are tolerant to the other herbicides such as 2,4-D and dicamba.
 GM herbicide-tolerant crops are now most often « stacked » with multiple GM traits for tolerance to many herbicides at once, including glyphosate.
 Click here to see the list of stacked products (note that the wheat in this list is not a GM wheat).